 At Berry Law Firm, our team has more than 80 years of combined criminal experience.
 We know how important gun rights are to our clients and exhaust every possible avenue to help them retain these rights in the face of even the most complex charges.

 If you are facing a domestic violence charge, your gun rights are likely in jeopardy.
-Call our firm in Omaha or Lincoln to schedule a case evaluation today.
+Call our firm in Omaha or Lincoln to schedule a confidential consultation today.